 I try to work as quickly as possible, fighting against light changes and time.
 This results quick and spontaneous brush strokes that I believe capture the true effects of the color and light.

-I am greatly inspired by artists like Edward Hopper, who conveyed a feeling loneliness and anxiety, while also capturing a familiar American environment.
-Another inspiration is American folk artist Grant Wood; I enjoy his stylized depictions of rural American Midwest.
-But no artist has has a larger impact on my work than Pittsburgh landscape painter Ron Donoughe .
+There are many artists who have influenced my work, some worth mentioning are Edward Hopper, Grant Wood, Robert Henri, John Singer Sargent, the list goes on and on.
+However, no artist has had a larger impact on my work than Pittsburgh landscape painter Ron Donoughe .
 Donoughe seems to be focused on capturing an intensity of feeling in his work that comes from only being in a particular place at a particular time.
-I have these artists and many more in the back of my mind every time I start a painting.
-They greatly influence my process and help me get across the messages and feelings I want to convey.
+I have these artists that I've mentioned and many more in the back of my mind every time I start a painting.
+They greatly influence my process and help me get across the messages I want to convey.

 I started constructing this overly large cardboard chimpanzee in the midst of the COVID-19 pandemic.
 Although the stay at home order was difficult, it was necessary, and it did present the gift of time.
 As a practicing artist, you quickly realize how valuable time really is.
 To me, it felt wrong to waste that gift.
 The Chimpanzee is still in search of a home as of now.
 Special Thanks to PTL & KDKA for their reporting.